- Academics & Programs

 Matriculation fee (nonrefundable; charged to new students only), $45.

 An application fee of $45 is required for the BLS and BHS programs.

 7900 West Division Street

 River Forest, IL 60305

 Graduate students must be enrolled at least half-time to be eligible for federal loans.
 Definitions of full-time and half-time enrollments are important in determining both loan and deferment eligibility.
-To be considered full-time, a graduate student must be enrolled for nine credit hours per semester (three courses of three semester hours each).
-To be considered half-time, a student must be enrolled for at least one-half of the credit hours required for full-time attendance per semester (4.5 semester hours).
+To be considered a full-time student, a graduate student must be enrolled for nine credit hours per semester (three courses of three semester hours each).
+To be considered a half-time student, a graduate student must be enrolled for at least one-half of the credit hours required for full-time attendance per semester (4.5 semester hours).

 Federal Direct PLUS Loans are available to graduate students who need to borrow more than the Stafford Loan amount to meet educational expenses.
 The current interest rate for Federal Direct PLUS Loans is 6.41%.

 Certificate students (not in a master’s degree program) may eligible to borrow up to $12,500 in the Federal Direct Stafford Loan Program.